Shwaas

 How it works

-Here is a brief idea how how the algorithm of the app works.
+A brief idea of how the app's algorithm works.

 1